osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 2) Import OSM data
 cd osm2pgsql
 make
-./osm2pgsql -lsc -O gazetteer -d gazetteer planet.osm.bz2
+./osm2pgsql -lsc -O gazetteer -C 2000 -d gazetteer planet.osm.bz2
+# -C 2000 uses 2000MB of memory as a cache, the more the better, especialy during the initial import
 # No need to expand the planet file. osm2pgsql will handle the bzip.
 # Ignore notices about missing functions and data types.
 # If you get a projector initialization error, your proj installation can't